b-spatz/gdl90/README.md

 not use the 0x00 msg bit and just stops sending Ownship (spec says send ownship but 0,0 and NIC=0 means invalid).
 Either I misunderstand the spec or many implementors are out of spec.

+#### Dynon HDX
+My new Dynon Skyview HDX is GDL90 non-compliant: the tester confirms reports that the HDX sends no Heartbeat or Ownship messages!
+These issues have been [reported by me and others](https://forum.flydynon.com/threads/ads-b-over-wifi.15650/page-2#post-92735) and I've discussed with Dynon over tickets and in-person, but no traction yet for Dynon to shore up basic GDL90 standard compliance.

 #### Platform
 Use the heavy Flutter framework (as does AvareX), but wanted a stand-alone tool for Android (my use case).
 Perhaps this instrumentation will work back into AvareX at some point, if ZK allows it...